 Intelligent triage is an AI-powered feature that automatically detects what a ticket is about (its intent), what language it's written in, and whether the customer's message is positive or negative (its sentiment).
 You can use this information to route tickets to the right groups automatically, create views to group similar types of requests, and report on trends in the types of tickets your customers are submitting.

 Because intelligent triage can affect different areas of your ticket workflows, you might not know exactly where to start at first.
-This article discusses some best practices for getting started with intelligent triage.
+This article discusses some best practices for gathering, analyzing, and acting on intelligent triage information.

 For more information about intelligent triage, see Intelligent triage resources.